 - Swelling of the mouth or throat, especially when you drink cold beverages or eat cold food.

+Are you wondering about treatment for cold urticaria?
 Right now, there isn’t a cure for cold urticaria.
 However, it does happen that the condition goes away on its own after a few weeks or months, sometimes longer.

 A simple way to test for this type of allergy would be to place an ice cube on the skin for five minutes.
 If a person has this condition, then there will be an itchy, red hive right where the ice touched the skin.

 In some cases, cold urticaria can also be related to a problem with a person’s immune system.
 It can also be related to cancer, so it would be best to check with a doctor first just to be safe.

 Thankfully, this condition can easily be managed.
 While there is no cure, it can be controlled, and the symptoms can be reduced through the use of prescription medications.

 Here are some of the methods of treatment for cold urticaria, if you or your kids suffer from this particular kind of allergy: